joker-b/AnimTaskMgr/README.md

 * `Duration` this is a desired duration of animation, in milliseconds (or zero, for infinite).
 * `Interp` this is a function that will accept a 0-1 time value and return a 0-1 value, possibly reshaped by splines or other means, to get more complex animation timing (e.g. "slow-in").

 Only the `AnimFunc` parameter is required.
-If you want to specify a `Duration` or `Interp,` be sure to use `null` for `WrapUpFunc` -- likewise, for no `Duration,` use zero and the function will iterate until the power goes out.
+If you want to specify a `Duration` or `Interp` with no WrapUp, just be sure to use `null` for `WrapUpFunc` -- likewise, for no `Duration,` use zero and the function will iterate until the power goes out (or you `.halt()` it, or `.chain()` to something else, as we'll see later on below).

 ## Your AnimFunc

 The AnimFunc does whatever tasks you set it nibble-sized chunks.
 These tasks can be anything: animation on-screen, physics evaluations, audio processing, parts of a game AI, etc. By breaking your tasks into bite-sized chunks, you help ensure a smooth, responsive experience for the end user.
-An old truism from the game development world also applies to all modern web apps: *There are no good games with a bad frame rate.*

 If an AnimFunc completes some larger task that might take many frames, return `true` to tell the AnimTaskMgr that the overall task is complete.